2018 South Korean local elections

 The 7th local elections were held in South Korea on 13 June 2018.
 The election coincided with the by-elections for the vacant seats in the National Assembly.
 The election was a landslide victory for the Democratic Party of Korea, the ruling party, after two successful summits with the third inter-Korean summit on 27 April and the first North Korea-United States summit in Singapore on 12 June.

 Metropolitan mayors and governors

 A total of 17 metropolitan mayors and governors were elected.

 Candidates

-Bold on the candidate's name indicates that a candidate has won as metropolitan mayor or governor.
+Bold indicates that a candidate won as metropolitan mayor or governor.